AllanWang/KAU/README.md

 ## Search View

 Kau contains a fully functional SearchView that can be added programmatically with one line.
-It contains the `bindSearchView` extension functions from both an activity or viewgroup.
+It contains a `bindSearchView` extension functions for both activities and viewgroups.

 <img src="https://github.com/AllanWang/Storage-Hub/blob/master/kau/kau_search_view.gif">